Elevation: 8,523 ft

 From US-93 in Moore, ID, drive west to [signed] 3400W.
 Turn left/south onto 3400W and drive south just over a mile to [signed] 3000N.
 Turn right/west onto 3000N.
 This road leads west up into Rocky Canyon.
 Drive 1.4 miles west on 3000N to a cattle guard/fence and unsigned road junction.
 There is a sign for “Appendicitis Hill Wilderness Study Area” and a large parking area here.
 You can park here (5,693 feet) or drive another 0.3 miles up 3000N to three blue cattle cisterns and park there if you wish.
 The road gets rougher after that point, becomes a 2-track road and eventually just a cattle trail.

 This is the only public access point from which to climb Appendicitis Hill.
 All approaches from the north and west sides are closed to the public due to private property.
 Please note that Rick Baugher’s route is no longer open to the public.
-The route described here is the second leg of a 2-peak journey that begins with a climb of Peak 8319.
+The route described here is the second leg of a two-peak journey that begins with a climb of Peak 8319.
 Please refer to that posting for background on how to get close to Appendicitis Hill from the aforementioned parking area.

 South Ridge, Class 1